 - Once set in the fridge, take out of the mould

-- Use pretzels for legs, stick into the sides.
+- Use pretzels for legs, stick them into the sides.

 - Stick on white chop chips for eyes.

 OPTIONAL: Decorate with icing red pen to make redback spiders.

 - Coat the inside of the mouth with peanut butter